docker/docs/content/manuals/docker-hub/repos/manage/builds/_index.md

 > You can still use `docker push` to push pre-built images to repositories with automated builds configured.

-If you have automated tests configured, these run after building but before pushing to the registry.
+If you have automated tests configured, these run after building, but before pushing to the registry.
 You can use these tests to create a continuous integration workflow where a build that fails its tests doesn't push the built image.
 Automated tests don't push images to the registry on their own.
 [Learn about automated image testing](automated-testing.md).